 The combination of features outlined above makes them a good compression short option for not just footballers, but also runners and people who play other forms of outdoor sport.

-However, if you’re on a tighter budget you could have a look at snagging the instead.
+However, if you’re on a tighter budget you could have a look at snagging the No products found. instead.
 They come with flat lock seams, air mesh panel and ergonomic pattern design to maximize athlete mobility.

 More so, the Tesla compression shorts safeguard your skin through ultraviolet (UV) ray protection and the fabric also wicks away moisture to good effect.